-The International Scientific Advisory Committee of the Centre de recherches mathématiques (CRM) is happy to announce that Louis-Pierre Arguin (Université de Montréal et de City University of New York - Baruch College et Graduate Center) is the 2015 André Aisenstadt Prize recipient.|. | Read more
+LThe International Scientific Advisory Committee of the Centre de recherches mathématiques (CRM) is pleased to announce that Anne Broadbent of the University of Ottawa is the 2016 André Aisenstadt Prize recipient.|. | Read more

-The Canadian Association of Physicists (CAP) and the Centre de recherches mathématiques (CRM) are pleased to announce that the 2015 CAP-CRM Prize In Theoretical And Mathematical Physics is awarded to Prof. Charles Gale, McGill University, for his highly original, influential contributions to several areas of theoretical physics, including string theory, quantum field theory, and quantum gravity. | Read more
+The Canadian Association of Physicists (CAP) and the Centre de recherches mathématiques (CRM) are pleased to announce that the 2016 CAP-CRM Prize in Theoretical and Mathematical Physics is awarded to Freddy Cachazo, Perimeter Institute, for introducing elegant new mathematical ideas and methods that have led to unexpected insights in the way scattering amplitudes are calculated in Supersymmetric Yang-Mills theory. | Read more

 The CRM created and administers, either alone or jointly, four of the eight major national prizes in the mathematical sciences, namely: the CRM–Fields–PIMS Prize, the Prize for Theoretical Physics awarded in collaboration with the Canadian Association of Physicists (CAP), the Prize for young researchers in Statistics awarded jointly with the Statistical Society of Canada (SSC), and the CRM Aisenstadt Prize awarded to rising young Canadian stars, selected by CRM's Scientific Advisory Panel.
 The CRM has invested enormously in time, effort and in its own resources, to propel leading Canadian scientists into the spotlight, giving them international recognition when they most need it.